kulpiyush/data_extraction/README.md

     - Each company’s GICS sector is included for industry-level analysis.
 5. **Clean and Export**
     - Cleans the collected data and exports it to Excel for easy review and downstream use.

+## Note

+1. **Note on API Limits**
+    - Due to the sec-api.io free tier rate limits, I was able to extract and process data for only 15 companies in this project run.
+For larger-scale or more frequent data extraction, we have to consider upgrading to a paid plan with higher request quotas and additional features.
+    - References:
+        - The free tier of sec-api.io has request and data volume limits.
+        - The SEC’s own EDGAR system also enforces rate limits on automated requests.